Career Opportunities of an Arbitrator

 London Court of International Arbitration (LCIA)

-Again for the commercial dispute resolution, London, being the financial capital of Europe can be the best places to work at.
-One can get to work in the international disputes of commercial nature.
-In 1981, the age-old organisation of London Court of Arbitration was being changed to the London Court of International Arbitration.
+Again for the commercial dispute resolution, London, being the financial capital of Europe can be the best place to work at.
+One can get to work in international disputes of commercial nature.
+In 1981, the age-old organisation of the London Court of Arbitration was being changed to the London Court of International Arbitration.

-It has an illustrious record in maintaining its prestige in the international commercial arbitration.
+It has an illustrious record of maintaining its prestige in international commercial arbitration.
 It also has an LCIA Court with 35 members.
 It is also a not- for profit organisation and can be joined for the sake of immense experience.

 Peter Seitz, Strictly Arbitrary: What Do Arbitrators Do?, The American Scholar, Vol. 53, No. 4 (The Phi Beta Kappa Society, Autumn 1984), pp. 514-521.